-Basic Specialist Training - General Internal Medicine Equivalence of Basic Specialist Training - programme undertaken outside Ireland The RPT process is the formal recognition of a structured medical training programme which, if deemed equivalent to one of our BST programmes, will enable application to a RCPI HST training programme and avoid unnecessary duplication of training.
-It does not enable the applicant to receive a BST Certificate of Completion from the RCPI.
-The applicant must have completed a structured training programme in full and have evidence to prove same.
-For more, please see: Download Pilot Recognition of Prior Training (PDF, 324KB) Retrospective Recognition General Internal Medicine does not recognise any retrospective recognition for standalone posts held in Ireland, i.e. posts undertaken at SHO and/or Registrar level while not registered on an accredited Basic Specialist Training programme.
+Basic Specialist Training - General Internal Medicine Equivalence of Basic Specialist Training - programme undertaken outside Ireland Consideration will be taken, on a case by case basis, for equivalence of Basic Specialist Training for programmes undertaken outside of Ireland.
+Applicants seeking to gain equivalence of training/experience for entry to HST will only be recognised if the training which is being considered has been successfully completed and provided through a structured programme formally recognised by a national training body in one of the following jurisdictions: - UK Programmes Approved by The Royal College of Physicians - Australia and New Zealand -Programmes Approved by The Royal Australasian College of Physicians - US ACGME Approved Residency Programmes - Canada Programmes Approved by The Royal College of Physicians and Surgeons of Canada - OMAN Fellowship programme of the OMAN Medical Specialist Board OMSB In determining the amount of credit to be awarded regard will be given to the clinical attachments, courses, etc. completed.
+A minimum of 12 months and a maximum of 24 months overseas equivalence may only be considered.
+Retrospective Recognition General Internal Medicine does not recognise any retrospective recognition for standalone posts held in Ireland, i.e. posts undertaken at SHO and/or Registrar level while not registered on an accredited Basic Specialist Training programme.
 Reciprocity of Basic Specialist Training programmes in Ireland Consideration will be taken on a case by case basis for those trainees who wish to transfer from other postgraduate training programmes recognised by Irish postgraduate training bodies in the Irish Health Care System - general practice, surgery, anaesthesia and emergency medicine.
 In these cases applicants who have successfully completed two years BST in general practice, surgery, anaesthesia or emergency medicine may enter BST General Internal Medicine at year 2 (i.e. be given the equivalent of 12 months credit) under the provision that the training completed is relevant and corresponds with the BST General Internal Medicine Curriculum.
 The 12 months credit will only be applied once the trainee has been offered a place on the BST General Internal Medicine programme.
 The IOM BST Training Handbook can be reviewed under 'Training Guides' here